Heidi Klum Heats Up Instagram With Sultry Snap

 Heidi Klum seems to be having a wonderful time while with her new husband, Tom Kaulitz, in Italy.
 The model sent temperatures rising when she shared a sexy photo that captured her standing on a yacht catching a summer breeze.

 The photo showed Klum from behind, wearing a sheer cheetah-print cover-up and a pair of zebra-print bikini bottoms.
-The cover up blew in the wind and pressed against Klum’s body for an amazing photo.
-Klum’s shapely figure was visible through the sheer fabric as it wrapped around her and whipped in the wind.
+The cover-up blew in the wind and pressed against Klum’s body for an amazing photo.
+Klum’s shapely figure was visible through the sheer fabric as it wrapped around her.
 The arch of Klum’s back was visible, which created a sultry summer shot.
 The photo seemed to be altered with a faded filter that created a dreamy look to the scene.

 In the photo’s caption, Klum pointed out the windy weather.

 Fans loved the sensual snap.
 Within an hour of going live, the post racked up over 20,000 likes.

 “Hot,” “beautiful” and “wow” were words that popped up in the model’s comment section.

 “Windy day and wild cat,” one fan wrote.